adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/04-views-and-templates.md

 Partials are one of the best ways to have fragments of re-usable markup.
 The great thing about partials is, they have access to all the data from the parent template and hence no extra work needs to be done when creating partials.

 ### When to use partials?
 Partials have no technical advantage over keeping all the markup inside a single file.
-However, they do help in organizing the code in a better way, as you can keep dedicated pieces of markup in their own files over having a giant HTML file.
+However, they do help in organizing the code in a better way, as you can keep dedicated pieces of markup in their own files over having a single giant HTML file.

 ### Extract header to it's own partial
 Continuing with the blog example.
 Let's move the `<header>` tag to it's own partial and include it inside the `master` layout.